 i think what can separate a teen look from a mature look is definitely the cut of the clothes. for example…a wife beater tank top in a bright color is definitely immature but you can wear the same color with a different cut top.

-i think that interesting blouses add instant maturity, when you’re just starting off.posted almost 5 years ago
+i think that interesting blouses add instant maturity, when you’re just starting off.posted over 7 years ago